MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

 ```

-And, The JavaScript callback functions that use `preventDefault()`.
+And, here is the JavaScript callback functions where we use the `preventDefault()` method.

 **JS:**